securisec/chepy/docs/config.md

 ## chepy.conf
 ### Plugin.enableplugins
 This should be set to either `true` or `false` to control if plugins should be loaded by Chepy.
+This can be optionally controlled via the `CHEPY_PLUGINS` environment variable.
+Valid values are `true` and `false`.
 ### Plugin.pluginpath
 This path controls where chepy will look for plugins and extensions.
 For more information, see [plugins](/plugins)